ProCode-Software/proicons/site/src/docs/api-reference/javascript-api.md

 ```

 ## Methods
-Note that all of the following methods break tree-shaking
+Note that all of the following methods break tree-shaking.

 ### replace
 -   **Parameters:** `rootElm?: Element`, `config?: ProIconReplaceConfig`